ee-minikube/hello/README.md

 ### Dockerfile

-View the repo with your favourite editor Dockerfile:
+View the Dockerfile with your favourite editor Dockerfile.
+It builds the Golang helloworld app in debian stretch docker container and deploys to latest alpine - with a google gcr tag push latest to gcr. gcr has scanning on it and will show any vuneralbilities.
+Note you can also deploy to your own  docker hub registry.

 ```bash
 FROM golang:1.13.6-stretch as builder